 For this instance type Do this

+EBS-backed Use one of the following procedures.

-EBS-backed 1.
-Stop the instance.
+1. Stop the instance.

 2. Detach the volume.

 3. Attempt to recover the volume.

 4. Re-attach the volume to the instance.

 5. Detach the volume.

+OR

+Terminate the instance and relaunch the instance.

+Note Data will not be recovered.

+Tip It's good practice to snapshot your EBS-backed volumes often.
+This dramatically decreases the risk of data loss as a result of failure.

-Option 2 : Terminate the instance and relaunch the instance.
+Instance-store backed Terminate the instance and relaunch the instance.

-Note

 Data will not be recovered.

-Тір

-It's good practice to snapshot your EBS-backed volumes often.
-This dramatically decreases the risk of data loss as a result of failure.

-For this instance type Do this Instance-store backed Terminate the instance and relaunch the instance.
-Note Data will not be recovered.
-Recover from backups Tip It's a good practice to use either Amazon S3 or Amazon EBS volumes for backups.
+Recover from backups

+Tip It's a good practice to use either Amazon S3 or Amazon EBS volumes for backups.
 Non-EBS volumes are directly tied to single host and single disk failures.